faisal-porag/django-ORM-cheat-sheet/README.md

 ```

 ##### Annotation
+Most often we just want to query the values defined in a model with some filtering criteria.
+But sometimes you'll be calculating or combining values that you need from the result of the query.
+This can, of course, be done in Python but for performance reasons, it might be worth it to let the database handle the calculations.
+This is where Djangos annotations come in handy.

 ```shell
 from django.db.models import F, Value as V from django.db.models.functions import Concat author = Author.objects.annotate(full_name=Concat(F("firstname"), V(" "), F("lastname")))
 ```

 `or`

 ```shell